Noe-728/2143-OOP/assignments/P02B/README.md

 ### possible classes

-*Dice Class:
+* Dice Class:
-  -Data: sides, current_value
+  - Data: sides, current_value
-  -Actions: roll(), get_value()
+  - Actions: roll(), get_value()
-  -Relationships: Dice will be used by the Player to roll during the game.
+  - Relationships: Dice will be used by the Player to roll during the game.
 **Player Class:

 Data: name, score, dice_set, player_stats